Murder of Junko Furuta: Murder and investigation

 On 4 January 1989, after losing money in a game of mahjong the night before, Miyano decided to take his anger out on Furuta.
 He ignited a candle and dripped hot wax on her face, placed two shortened candles on her eyelids, and forced her to drink her own urine.
 Furuta was lifted and kicked, fell onto a stereo unit, and began a fit of convulsions.

 To prevent them from being stained with blood, the group covered their hands in plastic bags before beating her with their fists and an iron exercise ball, and dropped the ball on her abdomen several times.
 Miyano poured lighter fluid on Furuta and set her on fire; she made weak attempts to put herself out, but soon stopped moving.
 The assault lasted for about two hours, after which Furuta died at 10 a.m.

 Less than 24 hours after her death, Minato's brother called to tell him that Furuta appeared to be dead.
 Afraid that their crime would be discovered, the group wrapped Furuta's body in a blanket and placed it in a large travel bag, then put the bag in a metal drum and filled it with wet concrete.
 At around 8:00 p.m. on 5 January, the group drove to a vacant lot near a construction site on the island of Wakasu in Kōtō, Tokyo, and dumped the drum there.

-In early 1989, Miyano and Ogura were arrested for kidnapping and gang raping the 19-year-old woman in December 1988.
+In early 1989, Miyano and Ogura were arrested for kidnapping and gang raping a 19-year-old woman in December 1988.
 When police interrogated Miyano, he wrongly believed that Ogura had already confessed to Furuta's murder and that the police were aware of this, so he told them where to find her body.
 The police were initially puzzled by his confession, as they were questioning him about a different gang-rape.
 The drum containing Furuta's body was recovered on 29 March, and she was identified via fingerprints.
 Minato, Watanabe, Minato's brother, Nakamura, and Ihara were also arrested.

 Trial and reaction

 The identities of the defendants were sealed by the court, as they were all legally juveniles (under age 20).
 Journalists from the Shūkan Bunshun tabloid uncovered their identities and published them, arguing that the accused did not deserve to have their right to anonymity upheld, given the severity of the crime.

 In July 1990, all were found guilty and sentenced by the Tokyo District Court for abduction for the purpose of sexual assault, confinement, rape, assault, murder, and abandonment of a corpse.
-All four appealed; in July 1991, three were re-sentenced to longer terms by the Tokyo High Court.
+All four appealed.
+In July 1991, three were re-sentenced to longer terms by the Tokyo High Court.